WisdmLabs/Product-Enquiry-For-WooCommerce/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Visit 'Product Enquiry' page under 'Products' menu of WooCommerce to configure settings.

+== Changelog ==

+= 0.2.9 =
+* Fixed enquiry button alignment issue.

+= 0.2.5 =
+* Fixed tab index issue.

+= 0.2 =
+* Added a plugin support sidebar in settings page.

+= 0.1.5 =
+* Resolved issue of showing 'Undefined index' warning message.
+* Added code to show 'site name' in email.
+* Formatted email contents in such a way that they look more meaningful and proper aligned.

+= 0.1 =
+* Plugin Released